Boilermaker Special: Boilermaker X-tra Special VI

 X-tra Special IV was later disassembled to make way for X-tra Special VI.
 Joe Peñaloza, a Purdue University graduate, designed the VI.
 It was built on a Club Car golf cart chassis, which was donated by Angel Hills Golf Course in Rossville, Indiana.
 The exterior body was made of a fiberglass composite, donated by Brunswick Tech.
 The structural work was done mainly at Wabash National.
 The fiberglass body was formed by Dr. Ray Thompson and his aviation composite materials class at the Purdue Airport.
 The paint was applied by West Coast Customs and donated by Valspar Corp.
 Pyramids Sign and Design completed all the detail paintwork.
 Many of the other materials used in the creation of VI were donated.
-These items include the brass, which was donated by ABC Metals Inc., bagging material was donated by Decomp, specialty foams donated by Diab, resin used before painting donated by Resin Services, and the lights and safety devices were donated by TSD.
+These items include the brass, which was donated by ABC Metals Inc., bagging material for the composite-forming/curing process was donated by Decomp, specialty foams donated by Diab, resin used before painting donated by Resin Services, and the lights and safety devices were donated by TSD.

 The X-tra Special VI was dedicated Saturday October 19, 1996 at the homecoming game against Ohio State at the end of the half time show.
 The X-tra Special VI was used in both basketball and football games.
-The last public appearance by the Boilermaker Special VI was on October 7, 2017 at the Minnesota-Purdue football game in West Lafayette Indiana.
+The last public appearance by the Boilermaker Special VI was on October 7, 2017, at the Minnesota-Purdue football game in West Lafayette Indiana.
 The VI led the football team onto the field for the start of the game with its replacement, the Boilermaker Special VIII (see below).

 Boilermaker Special VII

 In 2011, the Boilermaker Special V underwent a significant overhaul with the help of the Wabash National corporation.
 With over 200,000 miles (321,868 km), it was in need of a new engine, transmission and chassis.
 In June 2011, the university confirmed the overhauled mascot would indeed be branded as Boilermaker Special VII, which is reflected by the number "7" displayed on the front of the train's boiler.
 The new design was made by Reamer Alumna Beth (Smart) Miller (F'06).
 The body was changed slightly to adjust to the new parts, as well as a slight change in the paint scheme.
-New whistles and bells were also installed, while retaining the original brass bell from Boilermaker Special I. Much to the delight of many Reamer Club Alumni, the Special is outfitted with modern LED lighting on both its running boards as well as its cyclops.
-Boilermaker Special VII was presented to the university on September 3, 2011 at halftime of the Middle Tennessee State-Purdue football game.
-It was dedicated on October 1, 2011 at a luncheon which preceded the Notre Dame-Purdue football game.
+New whistles and bells were also installed, while retaining the original brass bell from Boilermaker Special I. The Special is outfitted with LED lighting on both its running boards as well as its cyclops.
+Boilermaker Special VII was presented to the university on September 3, 2011, at halftime of the Middle Tennessee State-Purdue football game.
+It was dedicated on October 1, 2011, at a luncheon which preceded the Notre Dame-Purdue football game.